empuxa/laravel-translation-manager/README.md

 The best way to use the translation manager in a cloud setup is to run a single server instance, where the translators can edit the translations.
 However, you might also want to push the translations to other environments.
 That's where cloud storage comes into play.

 By using the `translation-manager:push-to-storage` command, you can push any lang file to the storage disk defined in the config.
 With the `translation-manager:pull-from-storage` command, you can then pull the translations from the storage disk.

-At [Wunderlease](https://wunderlease.com), we've integrated the translation manager into our CI/CD pipeline.
-This way, we can push the translations to our staging and production environments.

 ## Testing